-This list doesn’t even include the mental health aspects of chronic sleep issues or the results and risks related to performance (such as lack of advancement at work, increased risk of accidents, memory impairments, lack of judgment, depression, anxiety, and more).
+This list doesn’t even include mental health aspects or the results and risks related to decreased performance (such as lack of advancement at work, increased risk of accidents, memory impairments, lack of judgment, depression, anxiety, and more).

 In children, inadequate amounts of sleep and poor sleep quality can lead to weakened immune systems, slow growth, and lower muscle mass.
 Now that you understand how important good quality sleep is, it’s time to focus on the things you can do that will promote quality sleep, night after night.

 The first place to look is your nightly wind-down routine.
 The key here is routine.
 In order to experience the health benefits that a good night’s sleep has to offer, you must establish a healthy bedtime routine and boost it from time to time.
 Here are some things to try:

 1) Transform Your Bedroom into an Oasis of Sleep